 (4) 16 or more FLH projects: 15 points

-Tie Breakers— In the event two or more proposals are scored with an equal amount of points, selections will be made in the following order:
+Tie Breakers—In the event two or more proposals within a region are scored with an equal amount of points, selections will be made in the following order:

 1. If an applicant has already had a proposal selected, their proposal will not be selected.